MM-Vet: Evaluating Large Multimodal Models for Integrated Capabilities: Conclusion and Limitation

-In this paper, we introduce the \benchname{} benchmark to evaluate LMMs in terms of their integrated vision-language capabilities.
-We have assembled a new multimodal dataset, which requires the integration of multiple vision-language capabilities.
+In this paper, we have presented \benchname{}, a new benchmark designed to evaluate LMMs in terms of their integrated VL capabilities.
+We have constructed a new multimodal dataset that requires the integration of multiple VL capabilities to solve.
 To facilitate open-ended evaluation, we adopt an LLM-based evaluator to grade open-ended outputs from LMMs.
-We then evaluate various LMMs on \benchname{}, analyzing their results to provide insights into different LMM system paradigms and module selections.
-We observe that the current best LMMs only achieve around 50\% scores on \benchname{} (full score 100\%), indicating the need for efforts to further improve the integrated capabilities of LMMs.
+We then evaluate various LMMs on \benchname{}, analyzing their results to provide insights into different LMM system paradigms and model designs.
+The evaluation reveals that even advanced models like GPT-4V only score around 68\% on \benchname{}, highlighting the ongoing need to enhance the integrated VL capabilities of LMMs.

+For the limitations of this work, firstly, since most popular LMMs only accept image-text input and output text, MM-Vet focuses on evaluating this type of modalities, not covering other modalities.
+Secondly, we propose to utilize LLMs to automatically grade LMM output results.
+However, as Table \ref{tab:resutls_eval_diff} shows, currently only GPT-4 can well match the human grades, so we set the evaluator’s LLM as GPT-4, which will bring GPT-4 usage fees.
+To help researchers from non-profit institutes save GPT-4 fees, we host an MM-Vet online evaluator \footnote{\href{https://huggingface.co/spaces/whyu/MM-Vet_Evaluator}{hf.co/spaces/whyu/MM-Vet\_Evaluator}} with our GPT-4 API key.